stacks-network/docs/_browser/ids-introduction.md

 Think of the ID as a form of identification, like a drivers license.
 Like drivers' licenses, each identity is unique, but this license identifies you on the virtual internet highway.
 An identity is created through a registrar of which there are many.
 When you create a Blockstack ID, your registrar records the identity creation on the Stacks blockchain.

 The Blockstack Browser allows new users to create free IDs.
-These free IDs have included the word `blockstack` in the ID, like this `moxiegirl.id.blockstack`.
+These free IDs have included the word `blockstack` in the ID, like this `meepers.id.blockstack`.
 The additional `blockstack` portion of the name is called a _namespace_.
 It just means all the names belong to a particular entity.
 You don't have to use a free `id.blockstack` identity.

 This first Blockstack ID you create is a _primary ID_.
 Once you create a primary identity, you can add other, sub-identities to it.
 Sub-identities can have the `id.blockstack` or the `.id` format.
 You might created sub-identities for the same reason you have a work and home email.